let-def/cuite/doc/CAMLregion.md

 }
 ```

-While true, this case is actually less worrying.
+While problematic indeed, this case is actually less worrying.
 The code that dereferences roots can be instrumented to deal with that:

 - by properly handling aliasing, for instance by ensuring that all arguments are read before any are written
-- by checking for this case and emitting a warning or failing, as illustrated by the assertions in the implementation of `mk_pair` primitive.
+- by checking for this case and emitting a warning or failing, as illustrated by the assertions in the implementation of `mk_pair` primitive. <!-- in LaTeX, add a reference to the corresponding figure. -->

 Actually thanks to the indirection we can go further than that.
 The observation is that any well-formed argument of type `value*` is actually a root.
 Native OCaml FFI is `value`-centric: functions directly take and produce values.
 Our rewriting make it `root`-centric: functions receive roots and manipulate values though them.

 The main API function that seems to break the `value*` rule is `iget_field`, which returns a value.
 But that is precisely because this value is not a root and could be pointing to an arbitrary place in the OCaml heap.
-To make further use of this value one will have to store it in a root.
+To make further use of this value we would have to store it in a root.

 While the connection between a root and its value is lost with native OCaml FFI,  we can access it at any time with the indirect API.
-Plugging into GC infrastructure we can introspect the roots and provide a debug variant of the FFI where the validity of values are checked dynamically.
+Plugging into GC infrastructure we can introspect the roots and provide a debug variant of the FFI where the validity of values is checked dynamically.
 This prevents a large class of misuse of GC API and delayed heap corruption bugs.

 ##### Discussion: where to add the indirection?

 Having made explicit the distinction between values (of type `value`) and roots (of type `value*`) in the API, one could wonder why our API makes use of roots in places where values would be fine: the arguments to `iget_field`, `iLong_val`, etc.

 We are not totally decided on this issue and might revisit this decision in the future.
-However the ability to dynamically check for correct use and the more explicit, safer-looking, nature of the resulting code makes us prefer the approach favoring root arguments.
+However the ability to dynamically check for correct use and the more explicit, safer-looking nature of the resulting code makes us prefer the approach favoring root arguments.

 Beside the slight increase in verbosity, we did not find any drawback to this approach.